This content may contain affiliate links. When you buy through these links, we may earn an affiliate commission at no extra cost to you. Learn more.

 Magi by Shinobu Ohtaka

-Magi is a fantasy manga by Shinobu Ohtaka that takes place in a magical world where mysterious towers known as dungeons have appeared all across the land.
-The story follows the adventures of Aladdin, a young magician with a magic flute, and Alibaba, a former slave with ambitions of wealth and power, as they join forces to conquer the treacherous dungeons.
-On their journey, they encounter a cast of memorable allies and foes and uncover the deep and complex secrets of the world they live in.
+Magi is a fantasy shonen manga set in a magical world where mysterious dungeons appear across the land.
+This adventure manga series follows Aladdin, a young magician with a magic flute, and Alibaba, a former slave with big ambitions, as they team up to conquer these treacherous dungeons.
+Along the way, they meet memorable allies and foes while uncovering deep secrets about their world.

 Best Shonen Manga - Hunter x Hunter